KevSed/LearningByDoing/README.md

 # LearningByDoing

 This is a learning repository by Alexander D. and Kevin S.
-We will try to publish usefull tips and tutorials on our every-day-wrokflow and try to improve our git skills along the way.
+We will try to publish usefull tips and tutorials on our every-day-workflow and try to improve our git skills along the way.

 ## How to write a good README